-During this time, people bought animals for sacrificing at the temple, which doesn’t seem out of the ordinary until one discovers that the High Priest owned some of the shops that sold animals.
-So, here the main goal for the priest was to get in the people’s pockets instead of leading them to an intimate relationship with God.
-They weren’t having prayer meetings but sales and banking events, because they also exchanged Roman coins for Hebrew shekels inside the temple.
+During this time, people brought animals to sacrifice them at the temple, which doesn’t seem out of the ordinary until we discover that the High Priest owned the shops that sold the animals.
+So, here the main goal for the priest was to sell animals to the people.
+So they could live in fine homes.
+They weren’t using the temple for worship services but for what some call sales and banking events as they also exchanged Roman coins for Hebrew shekels inside the temple.

-Jesus displayed disapproval for their actions, by chasing out everyone selling and buying wares.
-He turned over the money changer’s tables as the zeal for His Father’s house consumed Him.
+Jesus displayed disapproval of their actions, by chasing them out of the temple and overturning the money changer’s tables as the zeal for His Father’s house consumed Him.

-Although our friends and family judge our lives by outward actions and appearances…..
-Christian talk and deeds performed to get accolades and praise from our peers.
-God sees our motives and can determine if we are frauds and just being men pleasers.
+Although our friends and family judge our lives by outward actions and appearances, such as our Christian talk and deeds; God sees our motives and can determine if we are frauds and just being men pleasers.

-In Luke 13:6-9, He notes a man owned a vineyard that had a fig tree but the fig tree had not produced fruit for three years.
+In Luke 13:6-9, He notes a man owned a vineyard that had a barren fig tree.
+The fig tree had not produced fruit for three years.
 He told the gardener to cut it down because it was only taking up space.
 However, the gardener asked the owner to give it one more year and if it didn’t produce/bear fruit He would cut it down.

 We are called to bear fruit that is show forth God’s glory by demonstrating changed lives.
 The things we used to do (worldly behaviors) should not be part of our lives.
 We are really in trouble if we fail to realize God has been good to us and then backslide, producing thorns instead of fruit (Hebrews 6:8).

 Forget previous concepts He’s taught you, then act clueless when He attempts to teach you a new principle.